azamsharp/azamsharp.github.io/_posts/testing.md

 > You can find the complete implementation of the HTTPClient [here](https://gist.github.com/azamsharp/91919badd2c70c75732ad715b1c3e01e).

 You might be contemplating breaking down the ```load``` function into smaller sub-functions, perhaps with the expectation of reusing these components across your codebase.
 However, I'd recommend abstaining from such abstraction at this point.
-The primary rationale behind this recommendation is that the logic within the "load" function is presently exclusive to that function alone.
-There is currently no demand or necessity to employ isolated segments of the "load" function independently.
-If such a requirement arises in the future, we can always extract and modularize specific functions based on the existing "load" function's implementation.
+The primary rationale behind this recommendation is that the logic within the ```load``` function is presently exclusive to that function alone.
+There is currently no demand or necessity to employ isolated segments of the ```load``` function independently.
+If such a requirement arises in the future, we can always extract and modularize specific functions based on the existing ```load``` function's implementation.

 > Code that goes together, stays together

 There are various ways of invoking HTTPClient layer from the view.
 You can expose HTTPClient as an environment value and directly access it from within the view or you can introduce an ObservableObject like ```Account```.

 Each approach has its own benefits.
 Environment value approach is much simpler and allows you to directly accessing the network layer in the view.
 This is ideal of scenarios, where the Web API is read-only and does not allow the view to mutate the data.

 > In SwiftUI, view is the view model.
-If you want to read more about SwiftUI architecture then check out my article "Building Large Apps Using SwiftUI".
+If you want to read more about SwiftUI architecture then check out my article [Building Large Apps Using SwiftUI](https://azamsharp.com/2023/02/28/building-large-scale-apps-swiftui.html).

 The ObservableObject approach is used in scenarios where you may want to reuse the results from the request in other views and also perform some logical operation on the data.